openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   clarification or side note made to a specific response, rather than to the post as a whole.

-The dialog created by a post, its responses, and the comments on those responses is called a *thread*.
+The dialogue created by a post, its responses, and the comments on those responses is called a *thread*.

 All course staff members and enrolled students can add posts, responses, and